MicleaChristian/Env_Viz_Big-Data/README.md

 - Design a **star schema** for the **gold layer**:
   - **Fact Table**:
-    - Climate metrics such as temperature trends, CO2 emissions, and natural disaster counts.
+    - Climate metrics such as temperature trends and CO2 emissions.
   - **Dimension Tables**:
-    - **Time**: Year, month, and day.
+    - **Time**: Year.
     - **Region**: Country, continent, or other geographic divisions.
-    - **Sector**: Transport, energy, industry, etc.

 ---